 Driving to Jaco

-From Liberia: This drive takes around 3-4 hours depending on if you’re coming from Gulf of Papagayo or Tamarindo.
-It’s all on a well paved road and you need to go the direction as if you’re going to San Jose and then exiting to Jaco/Manuel Antonio.
+From Liberia: This drive takes around 3-4 hours depending on which part of Guanacaste you are coming from.
+It’s all on a well paved road and you will go the same route as if you’re going to San Jose and then exit to Jaco/Manuel Antonio.

 Shuttle to Jaco